ivy-llc/ivy/docs/overview/design.rst

 | So, starting off with our higher level *design* section, Ivy can fulfill two distinct purposes:
 |
-| 1. enable automatic code conversions between frameworks
+| 1.
+Enabling automatic code conversions between frameworks
-| 2. serve as a new ML framework with multi-framework support
+| 2.
+Serving as a new ML framework with multi-framework support
 |
 | The Ivy codebase can then be split into three categories which are labelled (a),
 | (b) and (c) below, and can be further split into 8 distinct submodules.